Affiliating with the Department of Cell Biology

 Step 4 - After your defense, you must submit your final electronic version of your dissertation to the graduate school by 5 PM on day of deadline (see hyperlink below).

-After graduation, if you will no longer be working in one of our primary labs, please be sure to send a letter of resignation to our payroll representative Thea Whitted so she can close out your employee file after your last day.
+After graduation, if you will no longer be working in one of our primary labs, please be sure to send a letter of resignation to our payroll representative Jamarcus Squire so he can close out your employee file after your last day.